 - If medication is prescribed, we work with you to manage any side effects you may experience.

 - Genetic testing is available that explores how your DNA may respond to specific medications.

 Our team of certified counselors will help you meet your specific and unique needs.
-No two people are alike, and we will work to create your own personalized path to recovery.

 - Acceptance and commitment therapy (ACT)

 - Eye Movement Desensitization and Reprocessing (EMDR)

 - Motivational Interviewing (MI)

 - Solution-Focused Therapy also called Solution-Focused Brief Therapy (SFBT)

 - Trauma-Focused Cognitive Behavioral Therapy (TFCBT)